formanektomas/4EK608_4EK416/CourseClassification.md

     + Usually, midterm tests will be written on a bi-weekly basis (3rd week, 5th week, etc....).
     + Midterm tests are mostly based on topics covered during the previous 2 weeks.
     + If you miss a midterm test (properly reported medical absence only), there will be a special term during the 13th week.
+     Special term for the midterm tests (properly reported absences only): Wed, 11.
+May, 5PM, SB432.

     + **COVID19:** instructions will be updated if we have to switch from in-class to on-line lectures & seminars.

 + Final exam - multiple dates during the exam period: see InSIS